West-Flanders Three Countries

 West Flanders and three countries

-This one week tour combines many different aspects of south-west Belgium: three countries, medieval and mondern history with the Great War of 1914-'18 and the culture of beer brewing.
+This one week tour combines many different aspects of south-west Belgium: three countries, medieval and modern history with the Great War of 1914-'18 and the culture of beer brewing.
 Starting in Bruges you will go to Nieuwpoort, and then to Diksmuide.
 This town is well known for the "Trenches of Death" and the Yser-tower, reminding us of the Belgian resistance against German occupation.
 Then a bike ride to Ypres, the very center of the trench war.
-The memory of the war is kept alive in Ypres by the impressive "Last Post" ceremony which is carried out every day at 8 PM.
+The memory of the war is kept alive in Ypres by the impressive "Last Post" ceremony carried out every day at 8 PM.

-The "South-west Corner" is also the region where the hop is farmed and the best Belgian beers are brewed.
+The "South-West Corner" is also the region where the hop is farmed and the best Belgian beers are brewed.
 You will visit the St. Sixtus brewery, where the Trappist monks make the Westvleteren trappist beer.
 Of course you will enjoy a glass of this beer, by many considered to be the best in the world.

 Last but not least you will visit the French harbor Dunkirk in the most northern part of France and the medieval town Sluis, in the most southern part of the Netherlands.

 This one week tour is easy to do: no hills, flat or slightly waving lands as far as the eye can see.

 Day 1 Saturday, Bruges Arrival at the barge, bike ride to Plassendale/Oudenburg.

 Day 2 Sunday, Oudenburg - Nieuwpoort - Veurne Ride along the coast to Nieuwpoort, where the river Yzer flows into the North Sea.

 Day 3 Monday, Veurne - Dunkirk - Nieuwpoort Biking on inland bike paths and small roads through a nature reserve to Dunkirk, known for its role in WW II and the repatriation of 300.000 British soldiers.